nimblecrm/api-docs/docs/responses.rst

 API Errors
 ----------

-Usually, errors in Nimble returned as JSON dictionary, with appropriate HTTP error codes and following keys:
+Errors in Nimble are returned as a JSON dictionary with appropriate HTTP error codes and following keys:

 **message**
-    Message about error reason
+    Message about the error
 **code**
     Extended error code